bas-kirill/rno-statistics/README.md

-# site-olymp-statistics
+# rno-statistics

-Site with the statistics of Russian National Olympiad.
+Site with statistics of the Russian National Olympiad.

 07.08.20